-This article describes how to connect to and mount Research Data Storage Service (RDSS) including FSMresfiles on Windows, Mac and Linux machines.
+This article describes how to connect to Research Data Storage Service (RDSS) including FSMresfiles on Windows, Mac and Linux machines.

 Connect to the right network